Retinoblastomas can result from a genetic mutation.

-Retinoblastomas represent about 3% of childhood cancers and almost always occur before age 2.
-They occur in both eyes at the same time in about 25% of children.
+Retinoblastomas represent about 2% of childhood cancers and almost always occur in children under 2 years of age.
+Retinoblastomas occur only in children.

 Retinoblastoma does not usually spread beyond the eye, but it occasionally spreads to the brain along the optic nerve (the nerve that leads from the eye to the brain).
 It may rarely spread to other locations, such as the bone marrow and bones.

-If a doctor suspects a retinoblastoma, the child is given a general anesthetic, which makes the child lose consciousness, and both eyes are examined.
+If a doctor suspects a retinoblastoma, the child is given a general anesthetic General anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
+However... read more , which makes the child lose consciousness, and both eyes are examined.
 A light and a special lens (indirect ophthalmoscopy) are used to look through the lens and iris at the retina.
 A general anesthetic is necessary because small children are not able to cooperate during the careful, time-consuming examination required to diagnose retinoblastoma.

 When only one eye is affected and that eye has little or no vision, doctors usually remove the entire eyeball along with part of the optic nerve.

 When the cancer affects both eyes, doctors try to preserve some vision by treating the cancer without removing both eyeballs, although they sometimes remove the most severely affected eye.
-Treatment options include radiation therapy, lasers, freezing (cryotherapy), or patches containing radioactive material (brachytherapy).
+Treatment options include chemotherapy drugs injected directly through the main artery that provides blood to the eye (called intra-arterial chemotherapy), radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
+Radiation preferentially... read more , lasers, freezing (cryotherapy), or, for very small cancers, patches containing radioactive material (brachytherapy).

 Radiation therapy to the eye has serious consequences, such as cataracts, decreased vision, chronic dry eye, and wasting of the tissue around the eye.
 The bones of the face may not grow normally, resulting in a deformed appearance.
 Additionally, the risk of a developing a second cancer increases in the area where radiation is done.